Salomon Index.03 Review

 David

-Fit: (Comfortable upper material, accommodating fit from heel to toe, though material does stretch a decent amount medially and laterally when running.)
+Fit: B (Comfortable upper material, accommodating fit from heel to toe, though material does stretch a decent amount medially and laterally when running.)

-B (The shoe works incredibly well as a lifestyle and light activity shoe.
+Performance: B (The shoe works incredibly well as a lifestyle and light activity shoe.
 I do wish it would do a little better in the running department.
 I felt upper did effect some work in the lower leg.
 The heel can be a tad clunky when running as well.
 For short runs it will do just fine, but it isn't necessarily a top choice in that department for me.)

 Stability: B (Very neutral offering.
 Slight sole flaring through the forefoot and heel.
 Decent traction.
 Loose upper and somewhat compliant foam.)